NVIDIA Reveals its Latest AI-Powered ‘Omniverse' Platform in its Continued Push into Automotive Hardware & Software

 【Summary】Nvidia Corp kicked off its GTC 2021 technology conference on Tuesday with some major news and announcements from founder and CEO Jensen Huang during his opening keynote.
 Nvidia’s new technology to support autonomous driving includes a virtual driving assistant that can autonomously park a standard car, as well as a system to speed up the computationally intensive training of machine learning algorithms for autonomous vehicles.

-Nvidia Corp kicked off its TC 2021 technology conference on Tuesday with some major news and announcements from founder and CEO Jensen Huang during his opening keynote.
+Nvidia Corp kicked off its annual GTC 2021 technology conference on Tuesday with some major news and announcements from founder and CEO Jensen Huang during his opening keynote.
 This year's event, which normally draws thousands of developers, was held virtually once again due to the pandemic.

 Nvidia's new technology to support autonomous driving includes a virtual driving assistant that can autonomously park a standard car, as well as a system to speed up the computationally intensive training of machine learning algorithms for autonomous vehicles.

 Among the new NVIDIA products are "DRIVE Concierge'' and "DRIVE Chauffeur", which are powerful AI-powered platforms designed to help humans remove the stress and hassles of everyday driving and make it much safer.

 DRIVE Chauffeur is an AI-assisted driving platform based on the NVIDIA DRIVE AV software developer kit (SDK) that can handle both highway and urban traffic with the highest level of safety.
 It relieves the human driver from the burden of controlling the vehicle manually, while at the same time monitoring the surrounding environment at all times.